CPDT-KA Certified PhD Behavioral Neuroscience NYC

 What Private Dog Training in NYC Actually Includes

-Most people assume private training means a trainer comes to your home, shows you some exercises, and leaves.
-Private training with PJH is a structured behavior change program — not a single-session demonstration.
-Here's what every program includes.
+Most people picture private training as a dog trainer NYC visit where someone shows up, demonstrates a few exercises, and disappears.
+That's not how this works.
+Private training with PJH is a structured behavior change program — think of it as a semester, not a guest lecture.
+Here's what every program actually includes.

 Behavioral Assessment

-Session one opens with a structured live evaluation of your dog — how they respond to the environment, handler cues, triggers, and baseline obedience in real time.
-Your dog's background was covered in the consultation.
-This is where we see exactly how they behave today, which drives every decision in the program.
+Session one starts by watching your dog in action — how they respond to the environment, your cues, triggers, and basic commands in real time.
+We already covered their history in the consultation.
+Now I need to see what they actually do today, because that's what drives every decision going forward.

 Individualized Training Plan

-Based on the assessment, you receive a written training plan specific to your dog's behaviors and your household goals.
-No shared curriculum.
+After the assessment, you get a written training plan built for your dog and your household — not a template I hand to every client.
 No generic protocols.
-Every exercise, every progression, and every timeline is built for your dog's actual profile.
+Every exercise, progression, and timeline is matched to what your dog actually needs right now.

 Handler Coaching